Data-Driven Stabilizing and Robust Control of Discrete-Time Linear Systems with Error in Variables: Introduction

 The case where measurement noise $\dx\neq 0$ is present is also called the \ac{EIV} setting.
 Prior work for \ac{EIV} has mostly concentrated on observation and system identification \cite{norton1987identification, cerone1993feasible, cerone2011set, soderstrom2018errors}.
 It is worth noting that in the $L_\infty$-bounded setting, the set of plants $(A, B)$ consistent with pure process noise $w$ forms a polytope, while the plants consistent with \ac{EIV} are generically contained in a non-convex region \cite{cerone1993parameter}.
-To the best of our knowledge, this work is the first to deal with \ac{EIV} stabilization and robust control where the only conservatism is in the choice of superstability or quadratic stability.